SystemsApproach/sdn/uses.rst

 brief introduction.

-A datacenter switching fabric is a network often designed according to a leaf-spine topology, based on the well-studied *Clos Architecture*.
+A datacenter switching fabric is a network often designed according to a *leaf-spine* topology.
 The basic idea is illustrated by the small 4-rack/3-tier example shown in Figure 8.
 Each rack has a *Top-of-Rack (ToR)* switch that interconnects the servers in that rack; these are referred to as the *leaf* switches of the fabric.
 (There are typically two such ToR switches per rack for resilience, but the figure shows only one for simplicity.)
 Each leaf switch then connects to a subset of available *spine* switches, with two requirements: (1) that there be multiple paths between any pair of racks, and (2) that each rack-to-rack path is two-hops (i.e., via a single intermediate spine switch).
-Note that this means in 3-tier design like the one shown in :numref:`Figure %s
-<fig-leaf-spine>`, every server-to-server path is either two hops
-(server-leaf-server in the intra-rack case) or four hops (server-leaf-spine-leaf-server in the inter-rack case).
+Note that this means in 3-tier design like the one shown in :numref:`Figure %s <fig-leaf-spine>`, every server-to-server path is either two hops (server-leaf-server in the intra-rack case) or four hops (server-leaf-spine-leaf-server in the inter-rack case).

 .. _fig-leaf-spine:
 .. figure:: figures/Slide20.png